Active2023–Present

 The dataset

-Vintory maintains what is likely the largest dataset of homeowners of known short-term rentals in the world — roughly 30 million addresses and 100 million owner records sourced from property records, listing data, and third-party enrichment providers.
+Vintory maintains what is most likely the largest dataset of homeowners of known short-term rentals in the world; roughly 30 million addresses and 100 million owner records sourced from property records, listing data, permit records, and third-party enrichment providers.
 The problem is that raw data from these sources is a mess.
-The same address appears as "123 Main St", "123 main street", "123 MAIN ST APT 2", and a dozen other variants.
-Oh, and don't forget about typos and that zip codes and cities can change.
-The same owner appears under their full name, initials, an LLC, and a trust.
-Naive deduplication treats these as different records and corrupts everything downstream — the marketing lists, the enrichment pipelines, the analytics.
+The same address appears as "123 Main St", "123 main street", "123 MAIN ST", and a dozen other variants.
+Oh, and don't forget about typos, zip codes and cities can change, abbreviations, and omitted tokens.

 I built the normalization and identity resolution system that turned that mess into a usable dataset.
 The approach treated each address and each owner as an identity resolution problem: parse the raw string into components, produce a canonical form, generate a matching signature, cluster records that refer to the same real-world entity.
 For addresses I used USPS standardization rules combined with custom abbreviation and component matching.
 For owners I combined tokenized name matching, entity type detection (individual vs LLC vs trust vs estate), and fuzzy similarity scoring with tuned thresholds.
 The result was a dataset the rest of the business could actually trust.